Coriolan Overture

+Context

 The structure and themes of the overture follow the play very generally.
 The main C minor theme represents Coriolanus' resolve and war-like tendencies (he is about to invade Rome), while the more tender E-flat major theme represents the pleadings of his mother to desist.
-Coriolanus eventually gives in to tenderness, but since he cannot turn back having led an army of his former enemies to Rome's gates, he kills himself.
+Coriolanus eventually gives in to tenderness, but since he cannot turn back having led an army of his former enemies, the Volsci, to Rome's gates, he kills himself.
 (This differs from the better-known play Coriolanus by William Shakespeare, in which he is murdered.
-Both Shakespeare's and Collin's plays are about the same semi-legendary figure, Gaius Marcius Coriolanus, whose actual fate was not recorded.)
+Both Shakespeare's and Collin's plays are about the same semi-legendary figure, whose actual fate was not recorded.)